mhouston100/SABNZBD/README.md

 `Settings --> General --> Tuning --> Maximum Line Speed`

 Once this is set, the percentage is based off this number.
+Setting by the 'value' will apply this new limit to the current queue.
+It will not change the default setting in the configuration file.

+This function is used to temporarily adjust speed for the current queue.

  Use the syntax: